An injury may seem to be a disaster. The reality could be different. Hypnotherapy could help you

 More importantly, they’re back in the game faster than would have been the case if they hadn’t come to see me.

-But how was it that I could help these men and women with their recovery?
+But how was it that I could help these men and women with their recovery from their injuries?
 What can hypnosis do for sports injuries?
 How can hypnotherapy help?

 Positive attitudes speed recovery